Katherine Stewart MacPhail: Scotland, 1918

 In the summer of 1918, MacPhail returned to Scotland for a short time to assist her father, Dr Donald MacPhail, who was working alone attending to patients who had contracted Spanish flu.
 When he contracted the flu, MacPhail and Isabel left Serbia, and the responsible parties accepted their reasons.
 MacPhail was awarded the Order of St. Sava IV class and the Medal of the Serbian Red Cross, while Isabel received the Cross of Mercy.
 In August 1918, the sisters MacPhail left Thessaloniki and returned to their native Scotland.

 In Scotland, MacPhail cared for her sick father and some of his patients.

 On 15 August 1918 MacPhail became an honorary citizen of Coatbridge, and at a special ceremony received the town's charter, and a gold watch.

 MacPhail followed news of the offensives on the Thessaloniki front and the allies' breakthrough in September 1918.

 Interwar period

 Return to Serbia

 At the end of November 1918 MacPhail returned to Serbia.
 Clothing, footwear and other supplies to help Serbia, were collected by her family, friends and patients, were packaged and sent separately via the Red Cross.
 From London, MacPhail traveled to Paris and Toulon where she waited to board a ship to Dubrovnik.
-At that time Toulon was then crowded with refugees from Serbia, soldiers and civilians trying to return home.
+At that time Toulon was crowded with refugees from Serbia, soldiers and civilians trying to return home.
 In Toulon she met Darinka Grujic, who had been taking care of Serbian orphans and refugees in France since the beginning of the war, which she wanted to return to Serbia.
 After several days waiting in Toulon, she embarked for Dubrovnik, then traveled for three days to Sarajevo, Zemun and finally Belgrade.

 After her arrival in Belgrade MacPhail applied to the Ministry of the Interior and was granted permission to stay to carryout charity work.